IBM/libertyEventDrivenSurvey/README.md

         1. sink } enabled
         1. Click `Create`
         1. Wait for the `Ready` Condition in `Status`
-1. Change directory to this cloned repository:
+1. Change directory to this cloned repository
 1. Create and switch to some test project:
    ```
    oc new-project libertysurvey